thenakulgupta/thenakulgupta/README.md

 ### Hello, World! 🌍 | Namaste 🙏
-I'm **Nakul Gupta** 👨‍💻, a software developer from Delhi, India 🇮🇳.
+I am **Nakul Gupta** 👨‍💻, a software developer from Delhi, India 🇮🇳.
 My tech journey 🚀 is fueled by my passion for creating impactful innovations 💡.
 Crafting robust applications 📱, leading vital projects 🚧, and pushing the boundaries of technology 💾 have been landmarks of my journey.
 From boosting sales by 2.5x at Q1 Business Solutions LLC 📈 to contributing extensively on GitHub 🖥️, my mission has always been to deliver excellence ✨.

 🔗 Connect with me:
 - [LinkedIn](https://www.linkedin.com/in/thenakulgupta/)